fabricatorsltd/facebook-sdk-dotnet/README.md

 *   [ ] Unit Tests suite
 *   [ ] Remove console Tester from solution (use Unit Tests instead)
 *   [ ] Provide code examples in Wiki

+## Release Notes
+### _1.0.1_
+Downgrade Target Framework to 2.1 in order to increase compatibility.
+### _1.0.0_
+First release.
+It allows to get basic user's data.
+Checkout the GitHub project for an example code.## _1.0.0_ First release.
+It allows to get basic user's data.
+Checkout the GitHub project for an example code.